shahbaz900/TravelEase/README.md

-# TravelEase
+##TravelEase: Streamlined Travel Planning and Booking Platform
-TravelEase simplifies travel planning and booking, offering a user-friendly platform to discover destinations, customize itineraries, and seamlessly book accommodations and activities for unforgettable journeys.
+TravelEase simplifies travel planning and booking, offering users an intuitive platform to discover destinations, customize itineraries, and seamlessly book accommodations and activities for unforgettable journeys.